Terabyte04/Teralib/updates.md

 NOTE: This list is not necessarily in order.

+NOTE: When something has `[x]` next to it, it means that it's been done.
+E.G. I've made rendering stuff to the screen a lot easier and more user friendly.

 # The Next Updates:
     - I plan to add a built-in game-state system
     - I plan to add some abstract class that all of your game-objects should inherit from